Business Fraud Prevention Tips

-Protect Your Account Information
+Help Protect Your Account Information

-Prevent Check Fraud
+Help Prevent Check Fraud

-- If you use a facsimile signature stamp, keep it locked in a separate location from your business checkbook.
+- Keep signature stamps in a secure location.
+If you use a facsimile signature stamp, keep it locked in a location that is separate from your business checkbook.

 Implement Sound Business Practices

 - Understand your liability.
 Review all documents and agreements given to you by the bank when you open your account.
 These documents inform you of your liability and responsibilities regarding your account.

 - Establish dual controls for transaction processing and reconciliation.
 Allowing one person to approve invoices, prepare checks, sign checks, and reconcile bank accounts generally does not provide a sufficient level of security.